Find Legal Help

 Refer a client to the QCAT Office

-If you want to refer a client to this service and the client is unable to apply for help themselves via the LawRight Application Form, please complete the Court and Tribunal Services Warm Referral Form and we will be in touch.
+If you work for an organisation such as another community legal service or support service and want to refer a client to this service and the client is unable to apply for help themselves via the LawRight Application Form, please complete the Court and Tribunal Services Warm Referral Form and we will be in touch.
+Please ensure that the matter is one that is expressly stated above in ‘who can we help’.

 LawRight office at QCAT